Liozhang/iRNAseqKit/README.md

-# RNAseqKit
+# iRNAseqKit
-An RNA-seq data analysis toolkit by using ipython
+An RNA-seq data analysis toolkit by using ipython\R\shell in slurm environment